bipsig/kanban-app/README.md

 ## Contact

-For any inquiries or feedback, please contact me at your.email@example.com.
+For any inquiries or suggestions, feel free to contact me at [sagnik.rik.das@gmail.com](mailto:sagnik.rik.das@gmail.com).